 By the 1980s, TNC already had a solid record of working with landowners and public agencies to protect large swaths of Texas land.
 This ranch, however, represented an acquisition of unprecedented size.

-The ranch was owned by Ed and Houston Harte, the scions of a prominent Texas family and well-known for their philanthropy and interest in conservation.
+The ranch was owned by Ed and Houston Harte, the scions of a prominent Texas family who were well-known for their philanthropy and interest in conservation.

 “They had already tried to donate the ranch to the National Park Service but had hit a bureaucratic wall.
 That’s when they contacted us to see if we would accept the ranch and take up their cause,” said Weigel.

-Soon after accepting the 67,000-acre ranch, in 1984, TNC learned that expanding the boundaries of a national park literally required an act of Congress.
+Soon after accepting the 67,000-acre ranch in 1985, TNC learned that expanding the boundaries of a national park required an act of Congress—literally.
 That, in turn required getting the support of Texas lawmakers.
 After a winding, three-year congressional process, the National Park Service incorporated 57,000 acres of the North Rosillos Mountain Ranch into Big Bend National Park.
 TNC sold the remaining 10,000 acres to a private individual; several years later, the NPS purchased that parcel, too.

-Despite the difficulties in expanding Big Bend, TNC remains committed to helping expand public lands, a commitment on display in Big Bend and around the great state of Texas.
+Despite the difficulties in expanding Big Bend, TNC remains committed to helping expand public lands, a commitment on display at iconic Big Bend and around the great state of Texas.
 In total, TNC has played a critical role in preserving 34 of Texas’ state and national parks—spaces which people across the state continue to explore and enjoy today.